hyperspy/hyperspy/doc/user_guide/getting_started.rst

 .. note::

-   When the file contains several datasets, the :py:func:`~.io.load`  function will return a list of hyperspy signal, instead of a single hyperspy signal.
+   When the file contains several datasets, the :py:func:`~.io.load` function will return a list of HyperSpy signals, instead of a single HyperSpy signal.
    Each signal can then be accessed using list indexation.

    .. code-block:: python